by Texas Homesteader

 After we enjoyed the meatloaf for supper I was able to section off single-meal serving sizes from the cooled meatloaves.
 I placed them in repurposed plastic bags from prior food purchases such as tortillas or frozen veggies.
 Those filled bags were placed into a zippered freezer bag and with a quick label to show what was inside.
 Finally into the freezer it all went.

 I really love that I’ve been able to use the pork harvested by RancherMan to nourish us for several nights with one single cooking session.
 Although the ground pork we enjoy is very mild flavored, this meatloaf is savory enough to mask the fact that it’s not a traditional beef meatloaf.

 And it’s versatile too.
 I can take some of this meatloaf out of the freezer and crumble it into spaghetti, or use some of the servings as the meat base for chili, or even add mexican seasonings & crumble it for tacos or burritos.
 That’s a lot of mileage from a few packages of pork!

 Wild Pork Meatloaf (makes 4 loaves)

 I like to make 4 meatloaves at a time as part of my Cook-Once, Eat-Twice method of cooking.
 This meatloaf is one of RancherMan's Faves! #TexasHomesteader

-- 4 lbs ground pork (can use ground beef if desired)
+- 4 lbs ground meat (I use wild pork but you can use ground beef if desired)

 - 4 carrots shredded